Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 - Cambridge brings people of many different races and backgrounds together and is an enclave of diversity.
 Its closeness to Boston provides students with both a “small-school” setting, as well as a real urban city.

 Of the schools on this pre-med list, Harvard probably has the most name recognition.
-This can take students far – if they can manage to balance a decent GPA, extracurriculars, social life, and achieve a good MCAT score.
+This can take students far – if they manage to balance a decent GPA, extracurriculars, social life, and achieve a good MCAT score.